zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-inbound-x12-ftp/b2b-inbound-x12-ftp.md

 	-	Navigate to the File Server and check the  /B2BWorkshop/B2BTPDELLIn.
 You should see an edi file (Invoice-XX.edi ) generated by the external Trading Partner

 2. Navigate to Integrations page.
 Search for the B2B Integration – **Dell Inc FTP Receive** and Click on Run and Submit Now
 	-	Navigate to the File server and check the  /B2BWorkshop/B2BTPDELLIn.
-You should see an edi file is moved to /B2BWorkshop/B2BTPDELLIn_backup renamed as “_processed”.
+You should see an edi file is moved to /B2BWorkshop/B2BTPDELLIn\_backup renamed as **\_processed**.
 Indicating that the B2B integration had successfully handed over the edi document to Backend Integration
-	-	Now, Check the “/B2BWorkshop/B2BTPDELLOut” folder and we should see a 997 Functional Ack generated
+	-	Now, Check the **/B2BWorkshop/B2BTPDELLOut** folder and we should see a 997 Functional Ack generated

 	Here is the representational format of Functional Acknowledgement which is generated.